- Wednesday 14th June 2017 14:30 - 16:00

-- Hilary Lapin-Scott, Vice Chancellor of Swansea University and winner of the WISE Hero Award 2016; 'Changing the culture to support women to achieve'
+- Hilary Lapin-Scott, Senior Pro-Vice Chancellor of Swansea University and winner of the WISE Hero Award 2016; 'Changing the culture to support women to achieve'

 - Professor Susan Wray from University of Liverpool; will discuss how they have built an holistic approach to progressing talent in Liverpool which starts from day one with induction –from Cradle to Chair- and female specific programmes.